ChrstphrHll/npc_gen/students/Hanna Estelar.md

 ---
+name: Hanna Estelar
+race: Human
+hair: curly strawberry blond hair that's put back in a short pony tail
+eyes: Green
+skin: Dark Tan
+ideal: Independence
+trait1: Responsive
+trait2: Unrestrained
+trait: Despite my noble birth, I do not place myself above other folk.
+We all have the same blood.
+flaw: My pride will probably lead to my destruction.
+bond: I sponsor an orphanage to keep others from enduring what I was forced to endure.
 birthday:
   numeric: 8/5
   written: 5th of Ravenent
-bond: I sponsor an orphanage to keep others from enduring what I was forced to endure.
-eyes: Amber
-flaw: My pride will probably lead to my destruction.
-guild: Alderden
-hair: curly strawberry blond hair that's put back in a short pony tail
-ideal: Independence
-name: Hanna Estelar
-organizations: []
-partyID: 24
-race: Human
 relationships:
 - name: Gina Grandius
   type: partymate